-'A Strange Suicide' Poster
+'A Strange Suicide' Poster (US only)

 Note: All prices include free domestic shipping

 For those who prefer your workshop art to be a little twisted (as opposed to a sexist cheesecake calendar) we offer this poster from the back page of the April 5, 1903, edition of the French illustrated newspaper Le Petit Parisien.

 Unearthed by researcher Jeff Burks, this poster reproduces the original printed page in full size and full color.
 We obtained two original copies of the original newspaper, scanned them and merged them to produce this poster.

 It is printed on #100 semi-gloss paper in California, measures 13" x 19" and features a translation of the original news story from 1903 (also below).
 The poster ships in a rugged cardboard tube.

 A Strange Suicide